abinashgit005/hashnode-backup/clqnwcgsh000m08iaboztgw23.md

 ### Provisioner

-provisioners are used to run some command in local / remote machines as a part og resource creation or deletion,
+provisioners are used to run some command in local / remote machines as a part of resource creation or deletion,

 #### Usefulness :